askarthemasss/askarthemasss/README.md

 # Hi, I am Mohamed Askar! <img src="https://raw.githubusercontent.com/debdutgoswami/debdutgoswami/master/assets/gifs/Hi.gif" width="30px">
   <br>

-#### A Self-taught Professional Software Developer with more than a year of experience in customizing and implementing software products.
+#### A Self-taught Professional Software Developer with more than a year of experience in customizing and implementing SaaS products.
 Offering Strong Expertise in multiple programming languages/libraries such as JavaScript, React.js, Java and Spring.
   <br>

 - 👀 I’m interested in Frontend and Full-stack Development.